Click any image to view slideshow.

 Creole World is a multi-layered photo essay linking New Orleans, which is frequently referred to as ” the northernmost Caribbean city”, with its cultural kin further south.
 The similarities are quite striking and at times even uncanny.
 There are photographs of many urban places and neighborhoods that are difficult to travel to and photograph in, such as El Chorrillo in Panama City, a poor neighborhood adjacent to Casco Viejo, the historic district of Panama.
 El Chorrillo was bombed and invaded by the first Bush administration in the late 80s in pursuit of Manuel Noriega.
 El Chorrillo has never fully recovered from this devastation and it is known today for its blight, high murder rate, and drug dealing activity.

 Due to the US embargo, Cuba is inaccessible to Americans as a tourist destination and over the last half-century has become a “forbidden island” to US citizens.
-Even though travel restrictions have been eased recently, tourist travel to Cuba remains banned.
+Even though travel restrictions were briefly eased by the Obama administration, they were revoked by the Trump administration and tourist travel to Cuba remains banned.
 I traveled to and photographed not only in Havana, but throughout Cuba, in Cienfuegos, Trinidad, Santa Clara, Santiago de Cuba, and other locales.

-Creole World was always conceived to be both a hardcover fine art photography book and a traveling exhibit.
+Creole World was always conceived as both a hardcover fine art photography book and a traveling exhibit.
 The inaugural exhibit of the work from Creole World was on display at the Laura Simon Nelson Galleries for Louisiana Art at The Historic New Orleans Collection, from April 15 to December 7, 2014.
-The exhibit is now traveling and was on display at Frost Art Museum at Florida International University in Miami from June 13 to August 23, 2015.
-It is currently on display at Meadows Museum of Art at Centenary College in Shreveport, LA, from February 13 to April 23, 2016.
-Please visit my News Blog for information about these travel venues.
+The exhibit has since traveled and was on display at Frost Art Museum at Florida International University in Miami from June 13 to August 23, 2015.
+It was subsequently displayed at Meadows Museum of Art at Centenary College in Shreveport, LA, from February 13 to April 23, 2016, and then at the Hilliard Museum in Lafayette, LA, from June 10 to August 20, 2016.
+Please visit my News Blog for information about all these travel venues.

 - To see videos about the making of Creole World, click here.